karthisp/MDB/README.md

 # MDB
-A movies database site where a user can review his favourite movies.
+A movies database site where a user can review his/her favourite movies.